laurovcn/zenbit-challenge/README.md

 # Routes:
 - /api to see documentation

-- /leases/total-amount'  - Params: clientUuid
+- /leases/total-amount'  - Query Params: clientUuid